Jonxslays/ipq/README.md

 # Get info on an ip
 $ ipq 8.8.8.8

+# Ping the host
+$ ipq -p google.com
+$ ipq --ping 8.8.8.8

-# Get info on a domain, and include whois info
+# Get ip and whois info on a domain
 $ ipq -w google.com
 $ ipq --whois google.com

-# Fails because ips do not have whois info
+# Fails: ips do not have whois info
 $ ipq -w 8.8.8.8
 ```